dashpay/docs-core/docs/reference/p2p-network-data-messages.md

 > 🚧
 >
-> Note: `islock` messages are currently dropped once a ChainLock is present so in most cases they will not actually be provided in response to a merkleblock request.
+> Note: `isdlock` messages are currently dropped once a ChainLock is present so in most cases they will not actually be provided in response to a merkleblock request.
 Future updates may modify this behavior.

 If a filter has been previously set with the [`filterload` message](../reference/p2p-network-control-messages.md#filterload), the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) will contain the [TXIDs](../resources/glossary.md#transaction-identifiers) of any transactions in the requested block that matched the filter, as well as any parts of the block's [merkle tree](../resources/glossary.md#merkle-tree) necessary to connect those transactions to the block header's [merkle root](../resources/glossary.md#merkle-root).
 The message also contains a complete copy of the [block header](../resources/glossary.md#block-header) to allow the client to hash it and confirm its [proof of work](../resources/glossary.md#proof-of-work).